ishan-siddiqui/Cyber-Security-Roadmap-from-0/README.md

 Hey Everyone,
 Only dedication required, no need of paid courses.

-You can follow all modules simultaneously
+You can follow the modules simultaneously as well as in order given below.

-these courses are in order also

 These are from Youtube, a collection of some of the best resources